 When Smith and Parahunt met, Parahunt agreed to move his people in exchange for copper and English protection from the Monacans, their enemies to the west.
 At this meeting, it was decided that Henry would stay with the Powhatan Indians.
 Parahunt treated Henry well, but war soon broke out between the English and the Indians in the Tidewater region.
 About this time, John Smith was injured and returned to England.
 Henry wanted to return to the English and soon made his way back to Jamestown.

 Henry was not at Jamestown long before four or five Powhatan Indians came to the James Fort with venison.
 With them was Thomas Savage.
-Thomas Savage was another English boy who had gone to live with the Indians.
+Thomas Savage was another English boy who had been sent to live with the Indians.
 The exchange of young boys between the English and the Powhatan people was not uncommon.
 The boys would learn the language and culture of the other group and serve as messengers between them.
 Captain Percy, who was now in charge at Jamestown, told Thomas Savage he had to return with the Indians, but Thomas did not want to go back alone.
 Henry was chosen to go with Thomas.
 Henry was more willing to go now, because food was very scarce at Jamestown, and he knew the Indians had food.
-Henry took a hatchet and some copper with him and gave it to Powhatan.
+Henry took a hatchet and some copper with him and gave it to paramount chief Powhatan.
 Powhatan was pleased and treated the boys kindly for awhile.

 Henry spent a total of about a year and a half with the Indians, learning the Algonquian language and their way of life.
 He acted as a messenger and interpreter between the Powhatan people and the English, arranging for the two groups to trade with one another.
 He also witnessed hostilities between them which made him feel uneasy.
-He had been living with the Indians for several months when a local chief of the Patawomeck, a tribe living on the south side of the Potomac River, came to visit Powhatan.
-When the local chief was leaving, Henry, Thomas and another boy named Samuel decided to go with him, without telling Powhatan.
+He had been living with the Indians for several months when a district chief of the Patawomeck, a tribe living on the south side of the Potomac River, came to visit Powhatan.
+When the district chief was leaving, Henry, Thomas and another boy named Samuel decided to go with him, without telling Powhatan.
 On the journey, Thomas had second thoughts and decided to return to Powhatan.
-Chief Powhatan sent a message that the other two boys should return too.
+Supreme chief Powhatan sent a message that the other two boys should return too.
 When they did not, one of Powhatan’s men killed Samuel.
 Afraid for his life, Henry ran away but finally made his way to the Patawomeck.
 Henry lived with them for about a year.
 There he moved freely and was treated as a special guest.
 Henry recorded his observations of Powhatan life.

 Henry made several trips back to England but returned to Virginia to serve as an interpreter, rising to the rank of Captain.
-In 1619, a rival interpreter, Robert Poole, accused Henry of speaking badly against the Governor to Opechancanough, who was now the chief of the Powhatan people.
+In 1619, a rival interpreter, Robert Poole, accused Henry of speaking badly against the Governor to Opechancanough, who was now the supreme chief of the Powhatan people.
 If found guilty of treason, Henry could have been executed.
 Instead, he was found guilty of a lesser crime.
 He lost his rank of Captain and was sentenced to serve the Governor for seven years as an interpreter.

 Historical background materials made possible by Archibald Andrews Marks.